Functional Safety & Machinery Directive: How We Help to Untie the Knot

 What does this mean?
 Which solution is the most efficient?
 What exactly do we have to do?

-These are the questions that concern the organizations for which we provided consulting (ISO 13849, IEC 61508, ISO 26262, DO-178...) for functional safety.
+These are the questions that concern the organizations for which we provided consulting (on ISO 13849, IEC 61508, ISO 26262, DO-178, UL 1998...) for functional safety.
 Together with the customer's product, quality and development specialists, we looked at the specific concerns:

 - Introduction to the basic principles, to functional safety thinking and to the necessary procedures and documents

 - Estimation of the development effort for functional safety

 - Interpretation of the standards: what does this mean in practical terms for my product, for my development processes

 - Assessment of existing processes for the targeted security levels ("gap analysis")

 - Definition of the safety goals as a first step towards the development of functional safety

 - Evaluation of alternative solutions for the safety functions